opengauss-mirror/docs/content/en/docs/DatabaseOMGuide/performing-the-upgrade.md

     su - omm
     ```

-7. If the database is normal, run the following command to perform the in-place upgrade or gray upgrade:
+7. If the database is normal, run the following command to perform the gray upgrade:

-    Example 1: Use the  **gs\_upgradectl**  script to perform an in-place upgrade.

-    ```
-    gs_upgradectl -t auto-upgrade -X /opt/software/GaussDB_Kernel/clusterconfig.xml
-    ```

-    Example 2: Execute the  **gs\_upgradectl**  script to perform a gray upgrade.
+    Example 1: Execute the  **gs\_upgradectl**  script to perform a gray upgrade.

     ```
     gs_upgradectl -t auto-upgrade -X /opt/software/GaussDB_Kernel/clusterconfig.xml --grey